trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 The default file name can be overriden by environment variable `SECRETS`.

-This file has to contain param `secrets: true` and, in the future, can be also encrypted using `ansible-vault` (not yet supported in TAP 0.8).
+In the future `tap.config.secrets` can be also encrypted using `ansible-vault` (not yet supported in TAP 0.8).

+**Note:** This file must not be empty - at least one parameter is needed!

 # TAP Architecture & Core Components